7 Best P90 Guitars [2023] Awesome Guitars With P90s

 With this Epiphone, you're getting a real Jekyll and Hyde guitar, one that can flip from soft and mellow to growling high gain overdrive without even breaking a sweat.
 It's lightweight and comfortable, and it's easily one of the coolest looking guitars out there.

-Everyone wrote off the Wildkat as a failure when Epiphone announced its launch.
-The price tag seemed too incredulous for the features.
+Everyone wrote off the Epiphone Wildkat as a failure when Epiphone announced its launch.
+The price tag seemed too exorbitant for the features.
 However, after all these years, the Wildkat is not only time-tested but it’s considered to be one of the best lower-line Epiphone guitars.

-The Wildkat sports a relatively small mahogany body (closer to an LP-size) with a flamed maple veneer that improves the aesthetic more than it impacts the tone.
-The guitar sports an uncommon D-profile tapered neck – the modern flat/oval shape.
-It’s fast under the fingers and extremely easy to handle over extended sessions
+The Wildkat had a relatively small mahogany body with a flamed maple veneer that improves the aesthetic more than it impacts the tone.
+The guitar had an uncommon D-profile tapered neck – the modern flat/oval shape.
+It was fast under the fingers and extremely easy to handle over extended sessions.

 Other important features include a 24.72” scale length, a Bigsby (tremolo), and an Okoume fretboard with 22 medium-jumbo frets.
 A tremolo bridge can be a hassle even on premium guitars.
 However, the Wildkat seems to sidesteps the common Bigsby-related concerns unless you go ham on the vibrato for too long.

-In terms of electronics, the guitar is equipped with two Epiphone P90R pickups with knobs to tweak individual volume/tone, and master volume.
-The pickups feature braided two-conductor wiring with full wax potting, so they are fairly resistant to feedback.
+In terms of electronics, the guitar was equipped with two Epiphone P90R pickups with knobs to tweak individual volume/tone and master volume.
+The pickups featured braided two-conductor wiring with full wax potting, so they were fairly resistant to feedback.

-The P90s sound snarky – with some mid-range bite – which is why the guitar works best in the blues and rock n’ roll context.
+The P90s sounded snarky with some midrange bite, which is why the guitar works best for blues and rock and roll.
 It has reasonable sustain, good projection, and a satisfactory range of usable tones.
-Although not built for it, you can sculpt jazzy tones within the largely dark and rounded tonal palette of the instrument.
+Although not built for it, we were able to sculpt jazzy tones within the largely dark and rounded tonal palette of the instrument.

-Verdict: The Wildkat is one of those guitars that have liberated Epiphone from the docket of ‘the poor man’s Gibson’.
+Verdict: The Wildkat is one of those guitars that liberated Epiphone from being seen as the poor man’s Gibson.
 There are obvious compromises made to keep the costs low.
-Yet, it’s a rugged and well-balanced package in terms of build quality, tone, and aesthetics.
+However, it’s a rugged and well-balanced package in terms of build quality, tone, and aesthetics.
 If you look at it purely through the prism of price, it packs more value than most other guitars in this roundup.

 Also Consider